 - If you are a Principal Investigator with an existing eRA Commons account who needs to affiliate with the University of Utah, email OSP and provide your full

 name, Utah email address, and eRA Commons username.

 Please note that OSP can affiliate you with the University, but the account owner will need to update their primary institution and may want to also update their email address.

 - If you are unsure of which role to request, NIH provides descriptions of all eRA Commons roles.
 The most frequently requested roles are:

 - Principal Investigator (PI): May access information pertaining to the grant(s) on which he/she is the designated PI.
 May edit their own personal profile, view grant application status and related information, view notice of award, initiate an RPPR (Research Performance Progress Report), view and manage certain training grant activities, and delegate authority to an ASST for certain actions on their account.

-- Assistant (ASST): Is delegated access by a PI to the PI's eRA Commons account to assist with data entry and/or view grant status.
+- Access to proposals and reports is maintained and delegated by the PI, not by OSP, to assist with data entry and/or view grant status.

 - The AO role is designated for central office research administrators and proposal development staff.

 - Senior/key individuals not affiliated with the University of Utah, should register

 - If time is scarce, per NIH, OSP can create an account for the individual and assign a role that is solely used